On Sylvester Colorings of Cubic Graphs: Introduction

 The Petersen coloring conjecture of Jaeger states: \begin{conjecture} (Jaeger, 1988 \cite{Jaeger}) For each bridgeless cubic graph $G$, one has $P \prec G$. \end{conjecture} The conjecture is difficult to prove, since it can be seen that it implies the following two classical conjectures: \begin{conjecture} (Berge-Fulkerson, 1972 \cite{Fulkerson,Seymour}) Any bridgeless cubic graph $G$ contains six (not necessarily distinct) perfect matchings $F_1, \ldots , F_6$ such that any edge of $G$ belongs to exactly two of them. \end{conjecture}

-\begin{conjecture} ((5, 2)-cycle-cover conjecture, \cite{SeymourSums,Szekeres}) Any bridgeless graph $G$ (not necessarily cubic) contains five even subgraphs such that any edge of $G$ belongs to exactly two of them. \end{conjecture}
+\begin{conjecture} ((5, 2)-cycle-cover conjecture, \cite{Celmins1984,Preiss1981}) Any bridgeless graph $G$ (not necessarily cubic) contains five even subgraphs such that any edge of $G$ belongs to exactly two of them. \end{conjecture}

-Related with the Jaeger conjecture, the following conjecture has been introduced in \cite{PetersenRemark}: \begin{conjecture}(V. V. Mkrtchyan, 2012 \cite{PetersenRemark}) For each cubic graph $G$, one has $S \prec G$. \end{conjecture} In direct analogy with the Jaeger conjecture, we call conjecture \ref{mainConjecture} the Sylvester coloring conjecture.
+Related with the Jaeger conjecture, the following conjecture has been introduced in \cite{PetersenRemark}: \begin{conjecture}(V. V. Mkrtchyan, 2012 \cite{PetersenRemark}) For each cubic graph $G$, one has $S \prec G$. \end{conjecture} In direct analogy with the Jaeger conjecture, we call Conjecture \ref{mainConjecture} the Sylvester coloring conjecture.

 In this paper, we consider the analogues of this conjecture for simple cubic graphs and cubic pseudo-graphs.
-Let $S_{16}$ be the Sylvester's simple graph on $16$ vertices (Figure \ref{SylvSimple}) and let $S_4$ be the Sylvester's pseudo-graph on $4$ vertices (Figure \ref{SylvPseudo}).
+Let $S_{16}$ be the simple graph from Figure \ref{SylvSimple}, and let $S_4$ be the pseudo-graph from Figure \ref{SylvPseudo}.

 In this paper, we show that not all simple cubic graphs admit an $S_{16}$-coloring.
 On the positive side, we prove that all cubic pseudo-graphs have an $S_4$-coloring.
-In the last statement, the term $S_4$-coloring should be understood as follows: loops receive two colors, and ordinary edges receive one color.
-Moreover, if a loop of $S_4$ is to be used in an ${S_4}$-coloring of $G$, then in the neighborhood of the corresponding vertex of $G$ it is used twice.
-We complete the paper by proving a result towards conjecture \ref{mainConjecture}.
-It states that for any cubic graph $G$ there is a mapping $f: E(G)\rightarrow E(S)$, such that \mbox{$|V(f)|\geq \frac{4}{5}\cdot |V(G)|$}.
+We complete the paper by proving $2$ results towards Conjecture \ref{mainConjecture}.
+The first one states that for any cubic graph $G$ there is a mapping $f: E(G)\rightarrow E(S)$, such that \mbox{$|V(f)|\geq \frac{4}{5}\cdot |V(G)|$}.
+The second one states that any claw-free cubic graph admits an $S$-coloring.
+The latter result is derived as a consequence of the $S_4$-colorability of cubic pseudo-graphs.

 Terms and concepts that we do not define in the paper can be found in \cite{Harary,West}.